top of page

 the philosophers' stone

 Who am I?
 What is the nature of reality?
-What is my purpose in the world? - this is a philosophizing stone.
-Close.
+What is my purpose? - A philosophizing stone.

 The first mention of a "philosophers' stone" or lapis philosophorum in terminology comes from Middle English poetry at the end of the 14th century.
 The Confessio Amantis mentions the "parfit Elixir Of thilke philosphres Ston".